tagspaces/documentation/docs/ui/locations.md

 :::

 In our tutorial section you can find a [complete manual](/tutorials/s3-bucket-locations.md) on how to create a new AWS S3 bucket and connect it as location in TagSpaces.

-## Object storages as locations

-With this feature TagSpaces PRO is going into direction of supporting the Cloud as file storage.
-In general it enables you to creating a location pointing to a remote object storages or buckets on [AWS S3](https://aws.amazon.com/s3/), [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) or [Minio](https://min.io/) infrastructure.
-By doing this you get a fully functional file organizer, browser and navigator for this bucket, directly in TagSpaces.
-You don't have to download separately and eventually to upload them back in order to preview, edit or annotate them.

 You can recognize object storage location by the cloud icon in front of their name, as seen in the next screenshot.